We’re going to teach you how to clean a Cricut mat and make it sticky again.

 Regularly clean your mat.

 Get into the habit of using a sticky lint roller and baby wipes to clean the surface of your cutting mats.
-This will keep them clean and fresh for each project.
+This will keep them clean and fresh for each project, just like you have a new mat.

 Tips for Drying Cutting Mats